ShaikAlKashifah/Student-Marks-Analyzer/README.md

-# Student-Marks-Analyzer
-A Java Swing–based desktop application for managing and analyzing student marks, featuring record creation, search functionality, and real-time statistical analysis.
-Built using object-oriented principles with an interactive, event-driven GUI.

 # Student Marks Analyzer

 ## Overview

-The **Student Marks Analyzer** is a Java-based desktop application developed using **Java Swing** to efficiently manage and analyze student academic records.
-The application provides an interactive graphical user interface (GUI) that allows users to add student details, search records, and compute statistical insights such as average, highest, and lowest marks.
+The **Student Marks Analyzer** is a Java Swing–based desktop application designed to manage and analyze student academic records through a clean, interactive graphical user interface.
+The application allows users to enter student details (Name and USN), record subject-wise marks, generate detailed reports, and perform search and delete operations.

-This project demonstrates the practical application of **Object-Oriented Programming (OOP)** concepts, **event-driven programming**, and **Java Collections**, making it suitable for academic evaluation and portfolio presentation on GitHub.
+This project demonstrates strong understanding of **Object-Oriented Programming (OOP)**, **event-driven GUI development**, and **Java Collections**, making it suitable for academic evaluation as well as a portfolio project on GitHub.

 ---

 ## Objectives

-* To design a user-friendly desktop application for managing student records
+* To build a user-friendly Java desktop application for student marks management
-* To implement real-time analysis of student marks
+* To implement subject-wise marks entry and automated analysis
-* To demonstrate Java Swing GUI development and event handling
+* To demonstrate Java Swing layouts, event handling, and UI design
-* To apply OOP principles in a real-world use case
+* To apply OOP principles and collection-based data management

 ---

-## Features
+## Key Features

 ### Core Functionalities

-* Add student details including name, roll number, and marks
+* Add student details using **Name** and **USN**
+* Enter marks for multiple subjects:

+  * Cloud Computing
+  * Machine Learning
+  * Advanced Java
+  * Open Elective
+  * DevOps
-* Display all stored student records
+* Generate a complete student report with:

-* Search students by name or roll number
-* Calculate and display:
+  * Subject-wise marks
   * Average marks
-  * Highest marks
+  * Highest and lowest marks
-  * Lowest marks
+* Search student records by **USN**
+* Delete student records using **USN**

 ### User Interface Features

-* Interactive form-based GUI using Java Swing
+* Modern, form-based GUI using **Java Swing**
+* Grid-based layout using `GridBagLayout` for better alignment
-* Scrollable output area for better readability
+* Scrollable output area for reports and results
-* Dialog-based error handling and validation messages
+* Dialog-based user interaction for search and delete actions

 ### Validation & Reliability

-* Prevents empty input for name and roll number
+* Prevents empty input for Name and USN
-* Ensures marks are entered as valid integers
+* Ensures all marks are valid integers
-* Graceful handling of invalid input using exception handling
+* Graceful handling of invalid inputs using exception handling

 ---